 If you want low-maintenance, look for less “dirty” fish that won’t leave as much fish-waste.
 While goldfish may be tempting for their hardiness, they also tend to produce a lot of fish-waste.
 If you get an algae-eater (plecostomus), which is a good way to keep your aquarium clean, they will likely require additional algae wafers to supplement the algae they can eat in the tank (unless the fish is small and your tank produces a lot of algae).

 Lastly, be aware that many fish are more delicate than others.
-If you are a beginner stay away from these; discus fish may be beautiful, but they are expensive and require expert care to keep them healthy.
+If you are a beginner, stay away from these; for example, discus fish may be beautiful, but they are expensive and require expert care to keep them healthy.